On Hopf algebras over basic Hopf algebras of dimension 24: Hopf algebras over

-10pt This paper was written during the visit of the author to University of Padova supported by China Scholarship Council.
+The main part of the paper was written during the visit of the author to University of Padova supported by China Scholarship Council.
 The author would like to thank his supervisors Profs.
 Naihong Hu and Giovanna Carnovale for their kind help and continued encouragement.
 The author is grateful to Profs.
 N. Andruskiewitsch and G. A. Garcia for helpful comments and guiding discussions on this topic.
+The author would like to thank the referee for careful reading and helpful suggestions that largely improved the exposition.
+The author thanks the referee for careful reading and helpful comments.